Grievances, Coverage Determinations & Appeals

 • If we cannot resolve your complaint over the phone, we will respond to your complaint within 30 calendar days.

 Whether you call or write, you should contact Member Services right away.
 The complaint must be made within 60 days after you had the problem you want to complain about.
 If you need an interpreter, one can be provided at no cost to you.
-Please submit written complaints to the address below, or by faxing them to 602-351-2300.
+Please submit written complaints by:

 Attn: Grievance Department